CHEER-Hub/cheerkf/docs/05b-CHEER_DesignSafe_DataUpload.md

 <ol>
 <li>First identify whether you are in possession of sensitive data (see box above).</li>
   <ol>
   <li>If you <b>do</b> have sensitive data, send an email to the kf* manager to decide how to proceed as a team.
-One possibility that the team may pursue is to work with [TACC’s Protected Data Service team](https://tacc.utexas.edu/about/security-and-compliance/protected-data-service/).</li>
+One possibility that the team may pursue is to work with <a href="https://tacc.utexas.edu/about/security-and-compliance/protected-data-service/">TACC’s Protected Data Service team</a>></li>
   <li>If you <b>do not</b> have sensitive data, proceed with the following steps.</li>
   </ol>

-<li>Review the CHEER Hub’s [CHEER Hub Top Ten Data Tips](06a-CHEER_DataTips.md) to ensure your data aligns with the CHEER recommendations</li>
+<li>Review the CHEER Hub’s <a href="https://cheer-hub.github.io/cheerkf/#/06a-CHEER_DataTips">CHEER Hub Top Ten Data Tips</a> to ensure your data aligns with the CHEER recommendations</li>

 <img align="right" src="_media/05b-CHEER_DesignSafe_ChangingFilesInterface.png" width="450px" alt="A screenshot of the DesignSafe interface showing the buttons to use to adjust files">